TuringLang/DynamicPPL.jl/docs/src/internals.md

 typeof(varinfo_typed.metadata)
 ```

-But they both work as expected:
+But they both work as expected but one results in concrete typing and the other does not:

 ```@example varinfo-design
 varinfo_untyped[@varname(x)], varinfo_untyped[@varname(y)]